RutledgePaulV/q-builders/README.md

 supporting same-interface regex searches on each backend).

-1) Define your custom property interface
+1) Define a custom property interface

 ```java